temporalio/samples-go/yourapp/README.md

 ### Steps to run this sample:

-1) You need a Temporal service running.
-See details in README.md
-2) Run the following command to start the worker
+1. Make sure you have a Temporal Cluster running or Temporal Cloud to connect to.
+See the [Dev guide](https://docs.temporal.io/application-development/foundations#run-a-development-cluster) for the most up-to-date development option.

+2. Start the Worker Process

 ```
-go run yourworkflow/worker/main.go
+go run yourapp/worker/main.go
 ```

-3) Run the following command to start an HTTP server
+3. Start the HTTP server

 ```
-go run yourworkflow/starter/main.go
+go run yourapp/gateway/main.go
 ```

+4. Either in your browser, or via curl command hit `http://localhost:8001/start`